-Thumb supports or rests are available in
+Thumb supports or pads

-They are distinguished by their function
+They are characterized by their function

-4. With additional supportThere are some rather expensive and elaborated hand rests on the market, which can help to reduce some hand stress by enlarging the supported surface of the hand.
+4. With additional support There are some fairly expensive palm rests on the market that can help reduce hand strain by increasing the supported palm.

 Hand and wrist problems: